-A wildflower meadow is relatively low maintenance, but there are some tips to take on board to gain the best display in your garden.
+Once you've discovered how to plant a wildflower meadow, it's relatively low maintenance to look after, but there are some tips to take on board to gain the best display in your garden.

 When the meadow has grown, it should be mown three or four times in the first year, back down to about 5cm tall.
 Do not remove the cuttings for a few days, as this allows the seeds to fall back into the soil, where they will germinate and add to your display.